 - a.
 The Marketing Manager shall be responsible to the Director of Services. - b.
-The Marketing Manager shall: - i.
-Prepare and execute the annual budget for Golden Words together with the Business Manager. - ii.
-Be responsible for the distribution of Golden Words. - iii.
-Appoint and supervise all staff under his/her portfolio. - iv.
-Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board. - v.
-Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee. - $\forall i.$ Hold a minimum of one regular scheduled office hour per week - vii.
-Be responsible for special events held or hosted by Golden Words. - viii.
-Be responsible for promoting the paper and special events. - ix.
+The Marketing Manager shall:

+ii.
+Be responsible for the distribution of Golden Words.

+iii.
+Appoint and supervise all staff under his/her portfolio.

+iv.
+Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board.

+v.
+Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee.

+vi.
+Hold a minimum of one regular scheduled office hour per week vii.
+Be responsible for special events held or hosted by Golden Words.

+viii.
+Be responsible for promoting the paper and special events.

+ix.
 Complete all additional jobs as stated by the Marketing Manager Operations Manual